-- In case the student doesn't pass through the project work, he/she must reappear for the viva-voce examination, as per the recommendations of the Board.
-If he fails succeed at the second Viva-voce examination also, he will not be eligible for the award of the degree, unless he is asked to revise and resubmit the Project by the Board.
-Head of the Department and program coordinator shall coordinate and make arrangements for the conduct of viva-voce examination.
-When one does get the required minimum marks both in internal and external evaluations the candidate has to revise and resubmit the dissertation in the time frame prescribed by the PRC.
-If the report of the examiner is unfavorable again, the project shall be summarily rejected. - If a student gets a chance to work in industry for one year (placement through internship) then he/she should take permission from Principal, Dean of examinations, Dean of Placements, Dean Academics, Department HOD and program coordinator.
-He/she should complete the credits in 3rdsemester in consultation with course instructor and program coordinator. - 5 semester in consultation with course instructor and program coordinator. - 8.
-Recounting of Marks in the End Examination Answer Books: A student can request for re-counting of his/her answer book on payment of a prescribed fee. - 9.
-Re-evaluation of the End Examination Answer Books: A student can request for re-evaluation of his/her answer book on payment of a prescribed fee. - 10.
-Supplementary Examinations: A student who has failed in an end semester examination can appear for a supplementary examination, as per the schedule announced by the College/Institute. - 11.
-Malpractices in Examinations: Disciplinary action shall be taken in case of malpractices duringMid/ Endexaminations as per the rules framed by the Academic Council. - 12.
-Academic Requirements: - a) A student shall be deemed to have secured the minimum academic requirement in a subject if he / she secures a minimum of 40% of marks in the Semester-end Examination and a minimum aggregate of 50% of the total marks in the Semester-end examination and Internal Evaluation taken together. - b) A student shall be promoted to the next semester only when he/she satisfies the requirements of all the previous semesters. - c) In order to qualify for the award of M.Tech Degree, the student shall complete the academic requirements of passing in all the Courses as per the course structure including Seminars and Project if any. - d) In case a Student does not secure the minimum academic requirement in any course, he/she has to reappear for the Semester-end Examination in the course, or re-register for the same course when next offered or re-register for any other specified course, as may be required.
+- who adjudicated the Thesis.
+The candidate must secure a minimum of 50% of marks in Dissertation Evaluation (Viva-Voce) examination. - If he/she fails to fulfill the requirements of minimum 50% of marks, he/she will reappear for the Dissertation Viva-Voce examination only after three months.
+In the reappeared examination also, if he/she fails to fulfill the requirements, he/she will not be eligible for the award of the degree, unless he/she is asked to revise and resubmit his/her Dissertation Work by the board within a specified time period (within four years from the date of commencement of his/her first year first semester). - 7.
+Recounting of Marks in the End Examination Answer Books: A student can request for re-counting of his/her answer book on payment of a prescribed fee. - 8.
+Re-evaluation of the End Examination Answer Books: A student can request for re-evaluation of his/her answer book on payment of a prescribed fee. - 9.
+Supplementary Examinations: A student who has failed in an end semester examination can appear for a supplementary examination, as per the schedule announced by the College/Institute. - 10.
+Malpractices in Examinations: Disciplinary action shall be taken in case of malpractice during Mid/ End-examinations as per the rules framed by the Academic Council.

+11. Academic Requirements:

+- a) A student shall be deemed to have secured the minimum academic requirement in a subject if he / she secures a minimum of 40% of marks (i.e.,16 marks out of 40 marks) in CIE, 40% of marks (i.e.,24 marks out of 60 marks) in SEE and a minimum aggregate of 50% (i.e.,50 marks out of 100 marks) of the total marks in the Semester-end examination (SEE) and Internal Evaluation (CIE) taken together. - The student is eligible to write Semester End Examination of the concerned subject, if the student scores $\geq 40\%$ (16 marks) of 40 Continuous Internal Examination (CIE) marks. - In case, the student appears for Semester End Examination (SEE) of the concerned subject but not scored minimum 40% of CIE marks (16 marks out of 40 internal marks), his performance in that subject in SEE shall stand cancelled inspite of appearing the SEE. - b) A student shall be promoted to the next semester only when he/she satisfies the requirements of all the previous semesters. - c) In order to qualify for the award of M.Tech.
+Degree, the student shall complete the academic requirements of passing in all the Courses as per the course structure including Seminars and Project if any. - d) In case a student does not secure the minimum academic requirement in any course, he/she has to reappear for the Semester-end Examination in the course, or re-register for the same course when next offered or re-register for any other specified course, as may be required.
 However, one more additional chance may be provided for each student, for improving the internal marks provided the internal marks secured by a student are less than 50% and he/she failed finally in the course concerned.
 In the event of taking another chance for re-registration, the internal marks obtained in the previous attempt are nullified.
-In case of re-registration, the student has to pay the re-registration fee for each course, as specified by the College. - e) Grade Points: A 10- point grading system with corresponding letter grades and percentage of marks, as given below, is followed:
+In case of re-registration, the student has to pay the re-registration fee for each course, as specified by the Dean Admissions of College.

+e) Grade Points: A 10- point grading system with corresponding letter grades and percentage of marks, as given below, is followed: